Bankoga/golem/docs/catch_22/05_mirror_of_the_mind.md

 To be absent from The Now is to be present in Imagination, and Lost in Reality.
 To be present in Reality, is to be lost in Imagination.
-For only the lost can be found.
+For only the lost can be found!
 However, be forewarned indeed, that where I am is not where I was.
+Thus pursue style, only insofar as thou might be free of style!
+For style is not